 - 2009-FEB-17: Senate bill SB1716, the Illinois Religious Freedom Protection and Civil Union Act, was launched.
 It would allow same-sex couples to enter into civil unions and receive a few of the rights given to married couples.
 It would also recognize as civil unions the relationships of same-sex couples who were either legally married, or had entered into civil unions or domestic partnerships in other states or countries.

 - 2012-FEB-08, a bill was filed in the Assembly, titled the Religious Freedom and Marriage Fairness Act.
 It would allow same-sex couples to marry and enjoy "the same [state] benefits, protections, and responsibilities under law" that married opposite-sex couples already obtain, including the right to call their relationship a marriage.
-However, even if the law passed and same-sex couples married, they and their children still would receive none of the approximately 1,140 federal benefits of marriage because of the federal Defense of Marriage act (DOMA).
-That act has been declared unconstitutional by a number of courts, and has been appealed to the U.S. Supreme Court where it will be heard in late 2013-MAY and a ruling will probably be issued during 2013-JUN.
+However, even if the law passed and same-sex couples married, they and their children still would not have received any of the approximately 1,140 federal benefits of marriage because of the federal Defense of Marriage act (DOMA).
+That act had been declared unconstitutional by a number of courts, and had been appealed to the U.S. Supreme Court where it was scheduled be heard in late 2013-MAY.
+A ruling was expected during 2013-JUN.
 Many commentators suggest that DOMA is obviously on its last legs.